Special subvarieties of non-arithmetic ball quotients and Hodge Theory: Special points and their Zariski closure

 where $\mathbf{T}_x$ is a maximal $K$-torus.
 The above factorisation has to hold even over $\Qbar$.
 Therefore the point associated to $x$ in the flag variety is fixed by $\mathbf{T}_x (\Qbar)$.
 This is enough to conclude that $x$ is defined over $\Qbar$.
 For a complete discussion, we refer to \cite[Proposition 3.7]{MR2825237}. \end{proof}

-As in the case of Shimura varieties the $\Gamma$-AS proven in Section \ref{proofofas}, or more precisely the $\Gamma$-ALW (Corollary \ref{gammaalw}), could be helpful in proving the following. \begin{conj}[$\Gamma$-André--Oort] An irreducible subvariety $W\subset S_\Gamma$ is $\Gamma$-special if it contains a Zariski dense set of $\Gamma$-special points. \end{conj}
+As in the case of arithmetic Shimura varieties, the $\Gamma$-Ax-Schanuel proven in Section \ref{proofofas}, or more precisely Corollary \ref{gammaalw}, could be helpful in proving the following. \begin{conj}[$\Gamma$-André--Oort] An irreducible subvariety $W\subset S_\Gamma$ is $\Gamma$-special if it contains a Zariski dense set of $\Gamma$-special points. \end{conj}